Voxelum/x-minecraft-launcher/CONTRIBUTING.md

   - The linked git repo [launcher-core](https://github.com/voxelum/minecraft-launcher-core-node) is a git submodule in this project.
   - Implements the core Minecraft install & launch logic, and expose them as a library.
 - xmcl-electron-app
-  - Use electron to implement the runtime.
+  - Use Electron to implement the runtime.
   - This directly depends on the xmcl-runtime.
   - This implicitly depends on xmcl-keystone-ui (temporally, might be removed later?)
 - xmcl-keystone-ui
   - The major default UI of the launcher.
   - 100% browser compatible.
-No electron API involved in this project.
+No Electron API involved in this project.
 - xmcl-runtime
   - The core implementation of the launcher architecture.
-This only depends on nodejs, and does not require electron runtime.
+This only depends on Node.js, and does not require Electron runtime.
 - xmcl-runtime-api
-  - This is the shared code & API for xmcl runtime.
+  - This is the shared code & API for XMCL runtime.
 It can be used for renderer app (browser side)

 ### Concept/Structure

 The launcher is composed by "server/client" or "main/renderer".
-They communicates with each other by electron's [ipc main](https://electronjs.org/docs/api/ipc-main) and [ipc renderer](https://electronjs.org/docs/api/ipc-renderer).
+They communicates with each other by Electron's [ipcMain](https://electronjs.org/docs/api/ipc-main) and [ipcRenderer](https://electronjs.org/docs/api/ipc-renderer).

 The main is the "backend" of the launcher.
 It manages the windows, and all the persistent data/state of the app.
-It manages the state by [vuex](https://vuex.vuejs.org/).
-Once the state/data has been modified by a [vuex commit](https://vuex.vuejs.org/guide/mutations.html), it will broadcast a ipc message containing the [mutation info]((https://vuex.vuejs.org/guide/mutations.html)) the all the renderer.
+It manages the state by [Vuex](https://vuex.vuejs.org/).
+Once the state/data has been modified by a [Vuex commit](https://vuex.vuejs.org/guide/mutations.html), it will broadcast a ipc message containing the [mutation info]((https://vuex.vuejs.org/guide/mutations.html)) the all the renderer.
 At the same time, it will trigger the save action of the modified module to write the change on disk.

 The renderer is/are just (a) browsers which communicate with main.
 It maintains a copy of the store.
 (I can be a full copy, or a partial copy) User's input will trigger an [action](https://vuex.vuejs.org/guide/actions.html) or [commit](https://vuex.vuejs.org/guide/mutations.html), and it will be sync to the main.
 Though, it does't require any extra action for developer.
 The local commit and action will automatically send to main.
 The developer can treat the renderer as a normal vue application.